mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 Use nano, vim or any other text editor to edit both whitelist-ips.conf and whitelist-domains.conf to include all your own domain names and IP addresses that you want to specifically whitelist from the blocker script.

-When pulling any future updates now you can simply pull the latest globalblacklist.conf file and it will automatically include your whitelisted domains and IP addresses.
+When pulling any future updates now your domains and IP whitelists will not be overwritten.

 ## STEP 4: